 DDT 238.
-SPECIAL TOPICS IN CAD (1.4.3)
+SPECIAL TOPICS IN CAD (1-4-3) PREREQUISITE: Instructor approval.

 This course in special CAD and multimedia topics covers special capabilities possible with CAD software, especially in conjunction with other graphical software, such as virtual "walk-throughs" or multimedia presentations.
 Topics include, but are not limited to, combining CAD software, image editing software, authoring software, and 3-D software into one harmonious relationship to produce multimedia presentations.
 Upon completion, students should be aware of and understand how to utilize several software packages to produce multimedia presentations.